CodingWithRuslan/MERN-Stack-app/README.md

 commit 1 : initial Express app to power the backend api .

-          creating new folder backend inside backend we create new file named server.js we install nodemon, dotenv.
           we will use Postman.
                     what is Postman?
                     Postman is an API platform for developers to design, build, test and iterate their APIs.